AlessioFerrari8/APPUNTI_TPSIT/2025/REACT-1.md

 ### npm run dev vs npm run build
 - `npm run dev`: This command starts the development server and allows you to see your changes in real-time.
 - `npm run build`: This command creates an optimized production build of your application, which can be deployed to a web server.

+## How React works conceptually
+- React is a JavaScript library for building user interfaces by breaking the UI into reusable components.
+Conceptually, it works like this:
+- You define components, which are pieces of UI logic and structure.
+- Each component returns JSX (a syntax extension that looks like HTML) describing what the UI should look like.
+- React uses a virtual DOM (a lightweight copy of the real DOM) to efficiently update the UI by comparing changes and applying only the necessary updates.
+- When the state or props of a component change, React re-renders that component and updates the DOM accordingly, keeping the UI in sync with your data.

+## Explain the role and functionality of each file created with npm create vite@latest

+# Basic React Project Structure with Vite

+- `index.html`
+  The main HTML file that loads your app.
+It contains the root div where React injects the UI.
+- `src/main.jsx`
+  The entry point for React.
+This file renders the React app by attaching the root component (App.jsx) to the DOM.
+- `src/App.jsx`
+  The main React component that serves as the root of your component tree.
+You build your app's UI starting here.
+- `src/assets/`
+  Folder for static files like images, fonts, or styles you want to include in your project.
+- `package.json`
+  Manages project dependencies, scripts, and configuration for your Node.js environment.
+- `vite.config.js (or .ts)`
+  Configuration file for Vite, specifying how the build process should work.